 Cloned versions of the Atari 2600 were also produced.
 A company called Sears created a system known as the tele-games 2600 and featured the original Pong game!
 Others like the FUNVISION we produced these resembled the 2600 junior.

 Sears had an OEM relationship with Atari inc (OEM – Original Equipment Manufacturer) and released several version of the Atari 2600 from 1977 to 1983.
 These ranged from a revised version of the Heavy Sixer model (very rare) in 1977, a revised version of the ‘4 switch model in 1980 and even a Atari 2800 model branded as the Sears Video Arcade II was released in the japanese market in 1983 this resembled the later atari 5200.

 2004 saw an the release of the Atari Flashback, this resembled a small version of the Atari 7800.
-This had twenty or so games from the Atari 2600 range, unfortunately this turned out to be a bit of a flop.
+This had twenty or so games from the Atari 2600 range, not a bad little plug & play system.